 Mortgages for those over the age of 55 have become increasingly common in recent years.
 With more and more people in their later life stages seeking to buy a property or remortgage, high street lenders now offer specialised products for those aged 55 and above.

-It is also advisable to contact the Financial Ombudsman Service if you feel you have been mis-sold a product or service by a lender; they offer independent advice and can help resolve matters quickly and effectively if necessary.
+It is also advisable to contact the Financial Ombudsman Service if you have been mis-sold a product or service by a lender; they offer independent advice and can help resolve matters quickly and effectively if necessary.
 If your income is primarily from investments, then later-life mortgages or pensioner mortgages may be more suitable products than normal residential ones; it’s always best to compare products before committing so that you can find the right solution for you.

 What is better a mortgage for over 70 or considering lifetime mortgages?

 A lifetime mortgage calculator is a helpful tool for those considering taking out an equity release scheme such as a retirement interest-only (RIO) or a Lifetime Mortgage.
-It is designed to help calculate the amount of money you can borrow against the full market value of your home, and determine the potential equity release options that could work for you.
+It is designed to help calculate the amount of money you can borrow against the total market value of your home, and determine the potential equity release options that could work for you.

-When using such a calculator, it’s important to consider all the factors that could potentially affect your loan, such as interest rates and other charges.
+When using such a calculator, it’s important to consider all the factors that could affect your loan, such as interest rates and other charges.
 It’s also worth noting that different providers may offer different levels of interest depending on your circumstances, so it’s wise to use a variety of calculators to get a good overall picture of how much you could borrow.

 What is the maximum mortgage age limit?